Homemade Birdseed Cakes with You Do It Suet

 How to make homemade birdseed cakes using the You Do It Suet mold

-Peanut Butter and Raisin Birdseed Cake
+Idea #2: DIY Peanut Butter & Raisin Birdseed Cake

 • 1/2 cup Birdseed